 Here I am sharing the tastiest vegetable korma recipe that I have been making since a decade.
 This is the recipe that my mom makes, which I have altered a bit to make it more creamy and rich.

 This is one curry which is light yet rich, perfectly suited for special occasions and a wonderful comfort food as well.
-A bowl of piping hot veg kurma with rice is my idea of comfort dinner for a chilly night.
+A bowl of piping hot veg kurma with rice is my idea of comfort dinner for a chilly night with piping hot steamed rice or naan bread.

 Read on get the recipe along with my tips, tricks and secret touch to make creamiest tastiest veg kurma.
+I have also mentioned how to use curry powder instead of fresh spice paste.
 This Vegetable Korma Is

 Hearty, creamy & tastiest